pnminh/aws-solutions-architect-associate-notes-SAAC03/CheatSheet.md

 - Page file utilization
 - Log collection
-  *** Enhanced monitoring is only available for RDS and not normal EC2 instances _*VPC, SUBNETS, NETWORKING*_
+  *** Enhanced monitoring is only available for RDS and not normal EC2 instances
+  *** Detailed monitoring allows 1 min resolution rather than 5 min in standard one, but not used for custom metrics _*VPC, SUBNETS, NETWORKING*_
+  * default VPC: has public and private DNS, custom VPC: only has private DNS, need to enable DNS resolution and hostnames for public DNS
-  *bastion host should stay on AWS VPC and on public subnet, only allowing specific sources, e.g. corporate IPs
+  * bastion host should stay on AWS VPC and on public subnet, only allowing specific sources, e.g. corporate IPs
   * A *VPC* is a virtual network that closely resembles a traditional network that you'd operate in your own data center.
   * After you create a VPC, you can add *subnets*.
 A subnet is a range